 |Final Scholarship Deadline (February 1 application deadline)||December ACT or December SAT|

-Note: If you are taking the final test date available to meet a consideration deadline, you must request to have the scores sent directly to Stevenson University when you register.
-You should not wait to receive your scores to send us the results.
-Doing so will delay us receiving your scores and may cause you to miss your preferred consideration deadline.
+Note: If you are taking the final test date available to meet a consideration deadline, you must request to have the scores sent directly to Stevenson University when you register or plan to self-report as soon as you receive your scores.
+Official score reports requested after you receive your scores take 2-3 weeks for us to receive and may cause you to miss your preferred consideration deadline.

-For the Current SAT we will use the highest Critical Reading, Math and Writing scores in reviewing your application regardless of the dates on which those high scores were earned.
-For the Redesigned SAT we will use the highest Evidence-Based Reading & Writing and Math scores in reviewing your application regardless of the dates on which those high scores were earned.
-We WILL NOT superscore across the Current and Redesigned versions of the SAT.
+For the SAT we will use the highest Evidence-Based Reading & Writing and Math scores in reviewing your application regardless of the dates on which those high scores were earned.

 For the ACT we will use the highest Composite score available.
 We do not superscore the sections of the ACT.

-For students who present both SAT and ACT scores, we will use the approved concordance tables to determine the score (superscored SAT or highest available ACT composite) that puts the applicant in the best light and will use that score to review the application.
+For students who present both SAT and ACT scores, we will use the approved concordance tables to determine the best score (superscored SAT or highest available ACT composite) and will use that score in our review.

 Have a Question?

 Owings Mills Campus